chatengine-io/react-chat-engine/README.md

 ## Functions

 ```
-import { functionName } from 'react-chat-engine'
+import { functionName } from 'nextjs-chat-engine'

 ...